Call for Proposals – 2026 UNITED Conference

 We welcome proposals for a variety of session formats to create a dynamic and engaging experience for attendees.

-- Panels & Roundtable Discussions (50 or 90 minutes): Discussions featuring diverse perspectives on a topic related to the conference theme.
+• Panels & Roundtable Discussions (50 minutes): Discussions featuring diverse perspectives on a topic related to JEDI or environmental justice.

-- Scholarly Papers or Practitioner Insights (50 minutes): Inspiring talks related to the conference theme from thought leaders and changemakers.
+• Keynote or Featured Presentations (45 minutes): Inspiring talks from thought leaders and changemakers.

-- Creative Presentations (50 minutes): Storytelling, spoken word, short performances, or visual art presentations that explore the conference theme.
+• Creative Presentations (50 minutes): Storytelling, spoken word, short performances, or visual art presentations that explore social and environmental equity themes.

 Pro Tip: Interactive and community-driven sessions are highly encouraged!
 We want to create a space where attendees feel engaged, empowered, and ready to take action.